brndnmtthws/brndn-io/content/posts/digital-addiction/index.md

 ![Social media apps competing for attention](5.jpg)

 Our devices compete fiercely for our attention.
-The business models behind many platforms depend on maximizing the time we spend engaged with content, regardless of whether that engagement leaves us feeling informed or fulfilled.
+Many platforms make money by keeping us on the app longer, whether we leave feeling sharper or just drained.

 The algorithms determining what content we see are designed primarily to keep us scrolling and clicking.
 This can sometimes create environments where we primarily encounter perspectives similar to our own, narrowing rather than broadening our worldview.